 After hours of strolling and window shopping along the grand avenue, sink into one of Fouquet’s leather armchairs and treat yourself to a coffee or cocktail—it's perhaps the only thing you’ll be able to afford here.
 Portions are small and prices are steep, but Fouquet’s is frequented by the likes of post-César film award party-goers and the French president.
 The famous brasserie has even been named a Historical Monument of France.

 Enter this relaxed, ranch-like eatery and you’ll almost forget you’re in one of the chicest areas of Paris.
 The theme here is beef, and you should only come here if you’re willing to make a meal out of it.
 All the meat is organic and hails from cows raised in the Midi-Pyrénées region.
 Pair your steak with one of their 800 wine selections from southwest France.

 58 Rue François 1er

-One of Paris' major shopping districts, the Champs-Elysées neighborhood is host to both global chains and exclusive couture designers.
+One of the city's major shopping districts, the Champs-Elysées neighborhood is host to both global chains and exclusive couture designers.
 There's little in the mid-range here, however.

-On the Avenue des Champs-Elysées, you'll find worldwide, affordable chain stores like Zara, Gap, Sephora (flagship Paris store) and Virgin Megastore, in addition to upscale names including Louis Vuitton, Cartier, Hugo Boss and Louis Pion
+On the Avenue des Champs-Elysées, you'll find worldwide, affordable chain stores like Zara, Gap, and Sephora (flagship Paris store) in addition to upscale names, including Louis Vuitton, Cartier, Hugo Boss, and Louis Pion

 Off of the grand Avenue, many more shopping hotspots await.
 The ultra-chic Avenue Montaigne boasts boutiques for couture designers Chanel, Christian Dior, Emmanuel Ungaro, Versace, and others.
 The equally prestigious Rue Saint-Honoré isn't far, either, offering a collection of boutiques.